2AA4-W23/Island-Generator/pathfinder/README.md

         if(!adjacencyList.containsKey(v1.id)) adjacencyList.put(v1.id, new HashSet<>());
         adjacencyList.get(v1.id).add(v2);
     }

+    @Override
+    protected void addDirectedEdge(int v1, int v2){
+        Node a = getNode(v1);
+        Node b = getNode(v2);
+        addEdge(v1, v2);
     }
+}
 ```

 DirectedEdge acts mostly the same as an Edge, but WeightedGraph has an updated addEdge mechanism which adds 1-way connections to the internal adjacency list instead of a 2-way connection.
+There is also a public addDirectedEdge function for users of the class to add edges externally.